Towards Streaming Perception: Solutions and Analysis

 \subsection{Visual tracking}

 Visual tracking is an alternative for low-latency inference, due to its faster speed than a detector.
-For our experiments, we adopt the state-of-the-art multi-object tracker \cite{Bergmann2019TrackingWB} (which is second place in the MOT'19 challenge \cite{MOT19_CVPR} and is open sourced), and modify it to only track previously identified objects.
-This tracker is built upon a two-stage detector and for our experiment, we try out the configurations of Mask R-CNN with different backbones and with different input scales.
+For our experiments, we adopt the state-of-the-art multi-object tracker \cite{Bergmann2019TrackingWB} (which is second place in the MOT'19 challenge \cite{MOT19_CVPR} and is open sourced), and modify it to only track previously identified objects to make it faster than the base detector (see \ifappendix Appendix \ref{app:tracking}). \else the supplement). \fi This tracker is built upon a two-stage detector and for our experiment, we try out the configurations of Mask R-CNN with different backbones and with different input scales.
 Also, we need a scheduling scheme for this detection plus tracking setting.
 For simplicity, we only explored running detection at fixed strides of 2, 5, 15, and 30.
 For example, stride 30 means that we run the detector once and then run the tracker 29 times, with the tracker getting reset after each new detection.
 Table \ref{tab:track} row 1 contains the best configuration over backbone, input scale, and detection stride.